lgeurts/bunsenlabs-setup/README.md

 - Download repo: git clone --depth=1.
 - Inspect dotfiles.
 - Find the stuff you like.
-- Change code, add to your dotfiles (don't expect things to work out of the box).
+- Change, add to your dotfiles (don't expect things to work out of the box).

 **Note:** Credits for the theme go to Stavros Grigoriou aka [Unix121](https://github.com/unix121).
 I only made some minor changes.